zapier/zapier-platform-cli/docs/cli.md

 After running this, you'll have a new example app in your directory.
 If you re-run this command on an existing directory it will leave existing files alone and not clobber them.

-> Note: this doesn't register or deploy the app with Zapier - try `zapier register "Example"` and `zapier deploy` for that!
+> Note: this doesn't register or deploy the app with Zapier - try `zapier register "Example"` and `zapier push` for that!

 **Arguments**